knative/docs/docs/developer/eventing/sources/containersource/README.md

     For example, `containersource-example`.

 1. Create a sink.
-If you do not already have a sink, you can use the following Knative Service, which dumps incoming messages into its log, by running the command:
+If you do not already have a sink, you can use the following Knative Service, which dumps incoming messages into its log:

     !!! note
         To create a Knative service you must have Knative Serving installed on your cluster.

     === "kn"
+    - To create a sink, run the command:

         ```bash
         kn service create event-display --port 8080 --image gcr.io/knative-releases/knative.dev/eventing/cmd/event_display
         ```

     === "YAML"
+    1. Create a YAML file using the example below:

         ```yaml
-        kubectl -n containersource-example apply -f - <<EOF
         apiVersion: apps/v1
         kind: Deployment
         metadata: